-Residency Coordinator:
+Residency Preceptors:

-The Residency Program Director (RPD) is a licensed pharmacist responsible for direction, conduct, and oversight of the residency program.
+The Residency Program Director (RPD) is responsible for the overall character and direction of the residency program.
 They are administratively responsible for the development, maintenance, and execution of the program's content and structure such that it is sufficient to meet or exceed the standards for accreditation set by the American Society of Health System Pharmacists (ASHP).
 The RPD accepts or rejects applicants, dismisses enrollees if necessary and certifies enrollee's completion of the program.
 The RPD also selects individuals to serve as preceptors for portions of the residency training.

-The Residency Program Director shall be a pharmacist from a practice site of the program or employed by the Program Operator.
+The Residency Program Director shall be a pharmacist from a practice site involved in the training program or from a sponsoring organization.
 They must be a licensed pharmacist who completed an ASHP-accredited residency and have had a minimum of three years of pharmacy practice experience or completed an ASHP-accredited PGY1 and PGY2 residencies with one or more years of pharmacy practice experience.
 Without completion of an ASHP-accredited residency, they must have five or more years of pharmacy practice experience.
 The RPD must have demonstrated a sustained contribution and commitment to pharmacy practice.